-In Part II, we address the repercussions of taking away spectrum from the 6 GHz band on legacy Wi-Fi technologies, namely Wi-Fi 6 and earlier generations, which operate over the 2.4 and 5 GHz bands.
+Complementing this report, we will also address (in a future report) the repercussions of taking away spectrum from the 6 GHz band on legacy Wi-Fi technologies, namely Wi-Fi 6 and earlier generations, which operate over the 2.4 and 5 GHz bands.
 Under the withdrawal of the top 700 megahertz of the 6 GHz spectrum, these legacy bands are expected to experience increased harmful congestion, which could deteriorate service quality and reduce overall consumer benefits.
-To estimate these effects, we incorporate in Part II congestion modeling and traffic reallocation techniques to simulate the resulting performance degradation.
+To estimate these effects, we will in our subsequent report incorporate congestion modeling and traffic reallocation techniques to simulate the resulting performance degradation.
 By quantifying the impact of heightened network load on speed, reliability, and ultimately on the economic value derived from these bands, we will enhance our estimates to reflect the compounded negative effects on GDP, consumer surplus and producer surplus.